 Under the terms of the license, we obtained the right to grant sublicenses to third parties, subject to certain restrictions.
 From any income we receive in connection with these sublicenses, such as from our collaboration with AbbVie (see "Our Strategic Partnership with AbbVie" above), we must pay Sopartec a percentage of that income in the lower teen digit range.
 Royalty payment obligations expire on a product-by-product and country-by-country basis when there are no valid claims covering the ARGX-115 (ABBV-151) product.
 We also have certain diligence obligations with respect to development and commercialization of ARGX-115 (ABBV-151) products.
-Through December 31, 2018, we were due an aggregate amount of €4.0 million (of which €3.6 million has been paid and €0.4 million accrued) to Sopartec, as a result of the upfront and milestone payments we received from AbbVie.
+Through December 31, 2019, we paid an aggregate amount of €6.8 million to Sopartec, as a result of the upfront and milestone payments we received from AbbVie.